 - the ability to do subjects you might not be able to/might not be allowed to do in school,

 - no exams.
-I’ve read a lot which suggests exams are often not helpful and embitter children to learning through raising anxiety levels.
-When exams are present, it seems children tend to learn with an aim to get a high mark.
+I’ve read a lot that suggests exams are often not helpful and embitter children to learning by raising anxiety levels.
+When exams are present, it seems children tend to learn with the aim of getting a high mark.
 When exams are not present, children learn for the fun of learning.
-When children learn for the fun of learning it means they’ll take in more as their brain isn’t inhibited by stress hormones.
-There’s a lot of talk that flies around every time children sit NAPLAN as many people suspect the test isn’t for the children or families, but for the government.
+When children learn for the fun of learning, they’ll take in more, as stress hormones don’t inhibit their brains.
+There’s a lot of talk that flies around every time children sit NAPLAN, as many people suspect the test isn’t for the children or families but for the government.
 (Read this experts article on why he won’t let his kids sit NAPLAN).

 - homeschoolers can better dedicate themselves to an entrepreneurial venture.
-Getting an early start means they can make mistakes when they’re at home and use the pocket money they’ve earned to further their venture.
+Getting an early start means they can make entrepreneurial mistakes at home and use the pocket money they’ve earned to further their venture.